 For each club meeting, members either volunteer or are assigned as ‘functionaries’ to fill the variety of meeting roles.
 Some take meeting leadership roles, others give presentations or provide feedback, but there are always four core “skills” practiced at every Toastmasters meeting:

-- Evaluation: Every prepared speaker will be assigned a speech evaluator, not to evaluate the person, but how well the person’s delivery of their presentation met the objectives of their manual project.
+Evaluation: Every prepared speaker will be assigned a speech evaluator, not to evaluate the person, but how well the person’s delivery of their presentation met the objectives of their speech project.
+Our speeches are not pathways projects, they are speech projects.